hellomuffin/image-augmentation-website/README.md

 # README

-This is a a simple backend API that takes an image through a POST request, and returns the segmentated images in local file paths.
+This is a a simple backend API that takes an image through a POST request, and returns the augmentated images in local file paths.

 ## Supported Function